telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 - **Manage Account**&mdash;Direct link to the [**Account Overview**](https://www.telerik.com/account/) section at the https://www.telerik.com site.
 - **Manage Subscription**&mdash;Direct link to the [**Your Licenses**](https://www.telerik.com/account/your-licenses) section at the https://www.telerik.com site.
+- **Request SSO**&mdash;Direct link to the [Telerik SSO configuration form](https://www.telerik.com/account/support-center/contact-us/licensing-support?sa=6&LP=fiddler).
+The SSO option is available only under the Enterprise subscription.
+- **Old Invoices**&mdash;Direct link to the obsolete Fiddler dashboard site that loads invoices issued before the migration to Telerik unified system.
 - **Sign Out**&mdash;Allows you to log out of the currently logged user from the Fiddler Everywhere application and the https://www.telerik.com site.